exclamaforte/diode/README.md

 <img width="718" height="571" alt="diode" src="https://github.com/user-attachments/assets/308cb05a-01d9-4fc4-9c03-7e13ade91475" />

 # diode
-`diode` is a framework for defining heuristics in `torch` and `torch.compile`.
-It makes it easy to develop heuristics that plug into the external interfaces of `torch` and `torch.compile`.
+`diode` is a framework that makes it easy to develop heuristics that plug into the external interfaces of `torch` and `torch.compile`.
+It allows users to both gather data from torch and train models on the gathered data.

-Torch has interfaces that allow users to both gather data and make decisions on and with the compile process.
-These interfaces can hard to discover and use, and this project aims to systematize these to make them more approachable.

 ## Target Audience:
 - Hardware Vendors looking to optimize `torch` heuristics for their hardware.
 - OSS Contributors looking to add support for less popular hardware.
 - Developers looking to adapt the compilation of their model to their specific situation.

-## Common Herustic Types
-- ML Models: Collect and train on data directly from `torch`.
-- Lookup Tables: Build a json based lookup table that's editable by external tools like `jq`.
-- Custom Logic: Come with your own ideas/functions.

 ## Features:
 - Pre-Trained Models: Profit from community efforts to gather data and train models.